na-na-hi/renget/archive/pashatehink.md

 Reddit: This account has been suspended .
 4chan: Ban evasion (30 days)
 ~~2ch~~
-TO-DO LIST: Create a new fucking bot.
+TO-DO LIST: Stop the descent into depravity as soon as possible.

 ##KYS list
 ->![If you are here — die a very gruesome death.](https://files.catbox.moe/chgqu1.gif)<-